Clemapfel/jluna/docs/manual.md

 # jluna: Manual & Tutorial

 This manual will cover most of jlunas features, how to use them and what to use them for.
-It is structured in a way that ramps up in complexity, starting with how to accomplish basic things like calling functions, basic interaction between the C++ and Julia state, more specialized applications like the array and module interface, how to deal with usertypes, then ending with multi-threaded applications and performance optimization.
+It is structured in a way that ramps up in complexity, starting with how to accomplish basic things like calling functions and basic interaction between the C++ and Julia state, moving on to more specialized applications like the array and module interface, how to deal with usertypes, ending with multi-threaded applications and performance optimization.

-It is recommend that you read this manual in order, an interactive table of contents is provided for easy access.
+It is recommended that you read this manual in order, an interactive table of contents is provided for easy access.

 This manual assumes that all users are familiar with the basics of Julia.
 If this is not the case, it may be necessary to first work through the excellent [official manual](https://docs.julialang.org/en/v1/) to at least get an overview of Julias syntax and structure.

 jluna makes extensive use of newer C++20 features and high-level techniques such as [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) and template meta functions.
 This may provide a barrier of entry to users less familiar with the intricacies of the language.
 To address this, hints in the form of quotation blocks are provided where necessary:

 > **Hint**: Quotation blocks like these are reserved for additional information or explanations of C++ and/or Julia features.
-Users who consider themself very familiar with both, can safely skip them.
+Users who consider themself familiar with both, can safely skip them.

 ---